 In early December, the league approved a new four-conference format that is expected to be implemented next season.
 When the Atlanta Thrashers moved to Winnipeg, it became clear that something needed to be changed in order to geographically correct the conferences.
 After much debate and discussion, the NHL’s Board of Governors came up with four new conferences.
 The top four teams in each conference would qualify for the playoffs.
-The names are expected to be changed (for obvious reasons), but right now they look like this:
+The names are expected to be changed (for obvious reasons).

 As with any large change, some were happy, and some were not.
 Ottawa Senators forward Jason Spezza seemed to be fine with the decision, saying: